maru-775/AudioBookMaker/README.md

 1. **Upload an eBook:**
    - Navigate to [http://localhost:3000](http://localhost:3000)
-   - Select an EPUB or PDF file
+   - Select an EPUB or PDF file (or paste text directly)
-   - Optionally upload a voice sample (WAV format recommended)
+   - Optionally provide a voice sample:
+     - **Upload**: Choose a WAV or MP3 file (recommended 10 seconds)
+     - **Record**: Record your voice directly in the browser (up to 10 seconds)

 2. **Configure conversion:**
    - Select target language
    - Adjust speech speed if desired
+   - Enable "Preview Mode" to convert only the first paragraph
    - Click "Create Audiobook"

 3. **Monitor progress:**
    - View real-time progress in the job history panel
    - Download completed audiobooks directly from the interface
+   - Refresh job history manually using the refresh button

 ### API Usage